warlock31415/Thesis/SoilConductivity/Soil Permittivity.md

 $c$ is the speed of light in vacuum/air and
 $\epsilon_r$ is the relative dielectric permittivity of the material.

+## Assumptions made
+- All particles are cubes
+- All particles are the same size
+- All particles are internally homogeneous
+- All particles have relative permeability of 1

+## Results
+Consistently getting gamma > 1
 > [!NOTE]
 > - Will this work? permeability of soil?
 > - Moving the calibration plane to the end of the horn?
 > - Calculate the permeability of the soil by using it as a inductor core?